The Complete Guide

 Medical Billing and Coding Job Growth Projections and Forecast

-How fast is the Medical Billing and Coding field growing?
-According to the U.S. Bureau of Labor Statistics, in 2018 there were 215,500 jobs and the projected percent change in employment from 2018 to 2028 is 11%.
+Now let’s find out how fast is the Medical Billing and Coding field growing?
+According to the U.S. Bureau of Labor Statistics, in 2021 there were 186,400 jobs and the projected percent change in employment from 2021 to 2031 is 7%.
 Much faster than the national average of 5%!

-This growth is due in large part to an aging population that will require more medical services.
+This growth is due in large part to an aging population that will require more medical services and also newer medical emergencies that we have seen in the past couple of years, globally.
 Medical billers and coders will be needed to organize and manage all of this new incoming data to help with increasing claims for reimbursement from insurance companies.

-In addition, the widespread use of electronic health records (EHRs) by different healthcare providers will lead to an increased need for billers and coders to organize and manage this new data.
+In addition, the transition towards digitization in more and more places and widespread use of electronic health records (EHRs) by different healthcare providers will lead to an increased need for billers and coders to organize and manage this new data.

 Coincidentally, the university or school certification programs we recommend cover those exact topics to fully prepare you.